-The research on the impact of climate change on food crop production has remained largely ineffective in linking the consequences of climate change directly to outcomes for rural livelihoods and adaptation strategies in Adamawa State, despite increasing national and international interest.
-Many of the existing literature is based on climatic trends or agricultural impacts but does not sufficiently integrate livelihood and sustainability considerations.
-This gap must be filled for evidence-based policies and designing context specific adaptation strategies that contribute to resilience, food security, and rural well-being.
+Research on the impact of climate change on food crop production has remained largely ineffective in linking its consequences directly to outcomes for rural livelihoods and adaptation strategies in Adamawa State, despite increasing national and international interest.
+Much of the existing literature is based on climatic trends or agricultural impacts, but does not sufficiently integrate livelihood and sustainability considerations.
+This gap must be filled to enable evidence-based policies and the design of context-specific adaptation strategies that contribute to resilience, food security, and rural well-being.

-As a result, the aim of this study is to investigate the impacts of climate change on agricultural production and rural livelihoods in Adamawa State, Nigeria, in order to identify sustainable adaptation strategies based on investigating the impacts of climate variability and climate change on the production of major food crops in Adamawa State, the implications of climate-induced changes in agricultural production for rural households and the resilience of rural farming households to climate change.
-It contributes to current debates about climate resilience and provides guidance for policy-making in accordance with national adaptation plans and global climate action.
+As a result, this study aims to investigate the impacts of climate change on agricultural production and rural livelihoods in Adamawa State, Nigeria, in order to identify sustainable adaptation strategies based on investigating the impacts of climate variability and climate change on the production of major food crops in Adamawa State, the implications of climate-induced changes in agricultural production for rural households and the resilience of rural farming households to climate change.
+It contributes to current debates about climate resilience and guides policy-making in accordance with national adaptation plans and global climate action.